 Don’t bring anything for your downstairs part.
 The hospital will have EVERYTHING you need.
 Underwear, huge pads, spray, cream, sitz bath, etc… but DO have padsicles ready for when you get home.
 Don’t know what those are?
 Get a sanitary napkin, open it up, put witch hazel and aloe vera on it, then close it back up and put it in the freezer.
 Someone can make them for you while you’re in the hospital, or you can make them before you go in.

 I swore I was going to have a wardrobe change every day.
 That did NOT happen.
-I was in so much pain after, was so exhausted from labor and delivery, and so focused on figuring out how to nurse my two baby girls that all I did was stay in my hospital gown all three days.
+I was in so much pain after, was so exhausted from labor and delivery, and so focused on figuring out how to nurse my two baby girls that all I did was stay in my hospital gown… all three days.
 I mean, I changed hospital gowns but it was still a hospital gown.
+Like I mentioned before, If I had a knee length tank top jersey dress, I might have changed into that.
 I didn’t use any of my fashionable outfits or nursing tops.

-Thing is, you want to bring as little as possible, because when you leave you have the most precious cargo ever.
-A car seat… or two… to carry. 😊
+Overall, you want to bring as little as possible, because when you leave you have the most precious cargo ever.
+A car seat… or two… to carry.